The Best Cheap Automatic Cars to Buy in 2025

 It isn't quite as fun or as fashionable as retro offerings like the Fiat 500 or MINI hatch, but the Hyundai i10's beauty is more than skin deep.
 For starters, it offers a huge amount of space for a such a small car – there is genuinely room to seat four people and it has a decent-sized boot – but all that space is crammed into compact dimensions which, combined with its light controls, makes the i10 ideal for city driving.

-Small cars with automatic gearboxes are rarely the slickest around, but the i10's transmission will change gears really smoothly – far more so than most other city cars – and its technology is simpler, which makes it a little more reliable.
+Small cars with automatic gearboxes are rarely the slickest around, but the i10's transmission will change gears really smoothly – far more so than some other city cars such as the Toyota Aygo – and its technology is simpler, which makes it a little more reliable.

 Don't imagine the i10 can't offer up a bit of fun, either.
 The interior is bright, stylish and remarkably well built for such a cheap car.
+Most i10s came with air conditioning, and later examples could even be had with a touchscreen infotainment system with Apple Carplay and Android Auto.
 It's also good to drive, with responsive steering, a well set-up chassis and peppy engines, while the comfortable ride and stable handling make it surprisingly capable on the open road.

 Hyundai i10 Review